-My Basement Leaks Where the Wall Meets the Floor, What Should I Do?
+My Basement Leaks Where the Wall Meets the Floor: Reasons, Sealing, & FAQ

 A major problem of owning a home is dealing with leaks, especially basement leaks.
 Many homes can experience basement leaks.
 However, leaks between the floor and the wall (cove joint) are most common.

 The issue is not unusual, which is the first thing to keep in mind.
 There are many complications with leaks at this joint, as this leak is more difficult to seal off, and the area is vulnerable to leaks and damage during severe rainfall because it is a component of the home’s foundation.

 Let’s look into how this leak happens and how you can prevent it.